 Confused yet?
 If you are relocating to New Orleans, there are only a couple of things you need to know about agency.
 In Louisiana, agents are assumed to represent the person they are working with, whether they have a buyer brokerage agreement signed with them or not.

 Now, most agents work with both home buyers and home sellers.
 Occasionally, an agent will represent both the buyer and seller sides in the same sale, but we have a company policy that prohibits practicing dual agency (one agent representing both sides).
 Instead, we recommend that you work with a buyer’s agent.

 What Is A Buyer’s Agent?

 A true buyer’s agent works only with home buyers.
-They are well versed in the local real estate market (as every agent should be) and have a slew of behind the scenes professionals just waiting to help you with the purchase of your home.
-Lenders, home inspectors, termite inspectors, roofers, plumbers, HVAC technicians…you name it and they usually have someone at their fingertips that can assist you with any issues that arise during your home purchase.
+They are well versed in the local real estate market (as every agent should be) and have a slew of behind-the-scenes professionals just waiting to help you with the purchase of your home.
+Lenders, home inspectors, termite inspectors, roofing contractors, plumbers, HVAC technicians…you name it and they usually have someone at their fingertips that can assist you with any issues that arise during your home purchase.

 A buyer’s agent spends a lot of time viewing homes, so they are the most knowledgeable about what upgrades and improvements that you can expect in the neighborhood of your choice and in your budget.

 A buyer’s agent works tirelessly to ensure that you are getting the home you want at the best price possible and on the terms that work for you.
 It’s difficult (actually, it’s almost impossible) to expect that same level of service from an agent who is also representing a home seller.